edelcid11/my-portfolio/README.md

-# my-portfolio
+#Eddie Del Cid portfolio
-this is my aws portfolio
+This is my aws portfolio.
+Im using AWS and ReactJS